Tokyo Ravens Season 2 Release Date, Cast, Plot, and Everything You Need to Know - Asap Land

 - Caitlin Glass dubbed Natsume Tsuchimikado.

-Touji Ato was voiced by Ian Sinclair, Jin Ohtomo was done by J. Michael Tatum, Suzuka Dairenji was done by Jad Saxton, Jarrod Greene did Reiji Kagami’s voice, and Joel McDonald did Zenjirou Kogure.
+Touji Ato was played by Ian Sinclair, Jin Ohtomo was played by J. Michael Tatum, Suzuka Dairenji was played by Jad Saxton, Jarrod Greene did the voice of Reiji Kagami, and Joel McDonald was Zenjirou Kogure.

-Tenma Momoe’s voice was done by Josh Grelle, Kyoko Kurahashi’s voice was done by Leah Clark, Doman Ashiya’s (old) voice was done by Michael Johnson, Kon’s voice was done by Monica Rial, and Miyo Kurahashi’s voice was done by Wendy Powell.
+Josh Grelle was Tenma Momoe’s voice actor, Leah Clark was Kyoko Kurahashi, Michael Johnson was the (old) Doman Ashiya voice actor, Monica Rial worked on Kon’s voice, and Wendy Powell was Miyo Kurahashi.

-Takaomi Kanasaki was in charge of directing Tokyo Ravens.
-Produced by Kazuhiro Kanemitsu, Michio Kaiba, Mitsutoshi Ogura, Nobue Osamu, and Saki Kondo.
+Takaomi Kanasaki was in charge of the film Tokyo Ravens.
+Produced by Kazuhiro Kanemitsu, Michio Kaiba, Mitsutoshi Ogura, Nobue Osamu, and Saki Kondo

 - Written by Hideyuki Kurata.